matcala/openc3-cosmos-gate/README.md

 3. Test the integration:
    - Open the Command Sender page in COSMOS.
    - Two telecommands are defined for the `GATE` target:
-     - Send the `NOOP` command and check CmdTlmServer logs.
+     - Send the `NOOP` command and check the logs in the CmdTlmServer tool.
 The dispatcher skips the Aranya gate for this command.
      - Send the `ARANYA_EP_EXP1` command.
-Logs show the dispatcher sending the packet to the Aranya gate.
+CmdTlmServer logs show the dispatcher sending the packet to the Aranya gate.
+The Aranya gate server logs will also show that a packet has been dispatched its way.
 If the policy allows, the Aranya gate returns a serialized command, which the dispatcher inserts into the `SER_CMD` field.
 The packet is then sent to the mock target, which logs receipt.

 Feel free to modify the dispatcher script to change behavior.
 The CCSDS function code field determines which packets are checked against the policy.